 The Night's Watch raised nineteen castles to guard the hundred leagues of the Wall, although they have never manned more than seventeen at one time.
 Today only few of them are maintained by an ever dwindling force.
 The castles themselves are closer to garrisons, composed mostly of barracks, stables, storehouses, towers and out-buildings, as they have no walls of their own (other than the Wall itself).
 They were purposefully built this way so the Watch could man only the Wall itself and focus on threats from the north.
 The Night's Watch feared no attack from the south because of their vow not to take part in the wars of the Seven Kingdoms.

-Presently, due to manpower shortages, the Watch only mans the Shadow Tower, Castle Black and Eastwatch, although there are plans to re-garrison Nightfort and many of the other castles.
-The question of who will be responsible for the remanned castles is a point of tension between the Lord Commander Jon Snow and King Stannis.
+Due to manpower shortages, the Watch only mans the Shadow Tower, Castle Black, and Eastwatch.
 Patrols between the castles used to be more regular, but as the manpower of the Night's Watch diminished, so did the number of patrols.
 Now the Watch uses mules to ride atop the Wall, as the paths have not been graveled between the older castles in many years.
 The mules are bred at Eastwatch and are specially trained for their duties.

-Night's Watch castles listed from west to east
+The castles are listed from west to east.

 - Castle Black, the largest maintained castle, located at the northern end of Kingsroad held by nearly six hundred brothers at the beginning of A Game of Thrones

-- Eastwatch, port town of the Night's Watch with the smallest standing garrison.
+- Eastwatch-by-the-Sea, port of the Night's Watch with the smallest standing garrison.

 - Deep Lake, built seven miles east of the Nightfort and meant to replace it.
 It was paid for by Good Queen Alysanne Targaryen.